-It is recommended to prepare the content offline and copy / paste it into the WordPress editor instead of spending long time on the editor.
-Prepare the following things before you login to your site.
+Though Classic Editor is still used in most of the custom post types like WooCommerce product pages, Gutenberg is widely used for creating a standard posts in WordPress.
+Regardless of the editor you prefer to use, we recommend to prepare the content offline and copy / paste it into the WordPress editor instead of spending long time on the editor.
+Make sure to prepare the following things before you start publishing content on your site.

 Features on WordPress post editor may vary based on the theme and plugins you installed.
-The screenshots shown in this article are using WordPress default twenty fourteen theme.
+The screenshots shown in this article are using one of the classic style WordPress themes (not block-based theme).

 Screen Options Settings